Interpersonal Violence and Sexual Misconduct

 Individuals filing a complaint are not expected to state which allegation the behavior falls under.
-Instead, a staff member from Student Conduct will review an incident with the individual involved and make an appropriate determination regarding charge, if any, is applicable.
+Instead, a staff member from Student Conduct will review an incident with the individual involved and make an appropriate determination regarding which charge, if any, is applicable.

 Accommodations and Interim Measures

 NC State is concerned about safety and access to university services and programs.
-As a result, we may be able to offer reasonable accommodations regardless of whether or not you chooses to participate in the conduct process.
+As a result, we may be able to offer reasonable accommodations regardless of whether or not a student chooses to participate in a university process.
 These accommodations may include:

 - The imposition of a No Contact Order between the Complainant and Respondent